Geography of Belgium: Area

 For the purpose of total area, the Brussels-Capital Region should also be included, though no longer a province since the Brabant was split.
-Belgium has also 3,462 square kilometres of sea territories in the North Sea.

 On 29 May 2000, 2,000 square meters were granted by the Netherlands to Belgium (a piece of land in Zelzate along the Ghent–Terneuzen Canal).

 Compared to other countries, Belgium is 44% larger than Wales in the United Kingdom and about the size of Maryland in the United States.
 Belgium is actually used as an unusual unit of measurement in comparing country sizes.

 In November 2016, Belgium and the Netherlands agreed to cede small, uninhabited parcels of land to reflect a change in course of the river Meuse (or Maas, in Dutch).
 The land swap is to take effect as of 2018.

 Physical geography

 Belgium has three main geographical regions: the coastal plain in the north-west, the central plateau, and the Ardennes uplands in the south-east.
 The coastal plain consists mainly of sand dunes and polders.
 Polders are areas of land, close to or below sea level that have been reclaimed from the sea, from which they are protected by dikes or, further inland, by fields that have been drained with canals.
 The second geographical region, the central plateau, lies further inland.
 This is a smooth, slowly rising area that has many fertile valleys and is irrigated by many waterways.
 Here one can also find rougher land, including caves and small gorges.
 The third geographical region, called the Ardennes, is more rugged than the first two.
 It is a thickly forested plateau, very rocky and not very good for farming, which extends into northern France and in Germany where it is named Eifel.
 This is where much of Belgium's wildlife can be found.
 Belgium's highest point, the Signal de Botrange is located in this region at only 694 m.
 Belgium has relatively few natural lakes and none of any great size.

 Notable natural regions include the Ardennes, Campine and High Fens.